 - What's a party without games?
 Graduation mad-libs are fun and easy to play.
 Another fun game is "Who am I?"
-Have guests write down a memory they shared with graduate, read them aloud, and have the guest of honor guess who wrote the memory.
+Have guests write down a memory they shared with the graduate, read them aloud, and have the guest of honor guess who wrote the memory.

 - Create an Instagram hashtag for your grad's party so everyone can share their photos on the app.
 For example, #Kelseygrad or #MattMichigan.

 - Hang a wall map and get small flags.
 Encourage all of your guests to write their name and college alma mater on the flags or a piece of paper and stick them on the map in the right location.

 Food and Drink

-- If your graduate spent a semester abroad, use that country as the theme for the food and drink at the party.
-For example, serve a pasta bar for Italy, tapas for Spain, fish and chips for England.
+- If your graduate spent a semester abroad, use that country as the theme for the food and drinks at the party.
+For example, serve a pasta bar for Italy, tapas for Spain, or fish and chips for England.

 - A signature cocktail named for your graduate is a fun idea.